paul88vera/team-profile-generator/README.md

   - [Questions](#questions)

   ## Installation
-  Download a zip file or create a clone and run `npm start` to answer the questions.
+  Download a zip file or create a clone and run `node index.js` to answer the questions.
 After answering the questions, the application will generate the employee cards.

   ## Usage
   This is a fast and easy process to manage you team members whereabouts as everyone moves through different projects and sections.